-The indexes are reconstituted, where, the membership is reset, semiannually.
-Adjustments are made on the Monday following the third Friday of June and December.
-If the Monday is a holiday, reconstitution occurs on the Tuesday immediately following.
+The indexes are reconstituted, where the membership is reset, semi-annually on the third Friday of June and December.
+Adjustments are implemented after Friday's market close and reflected the following Monday.
+If Monday is an index holiday, reconstitution is reflected the next business day.
 The market data used for reconstitution is as of the last trading day of April and October.

-The indexes are rebalanced quarterly and implemented after the close of business on the third Friday of March, June, September, and December and the rebalance is effective the following Monday.
-If Monday is a holiday, the rebalance is effective on the following business day.
+The indexes are rebalanced quarterly on the third Friday of March, June, September, and December.
+Adjustments are implemented after Friday's market close and reflected the following Monday.
+If Monday is an index holiday, the rebalance is reflected the next business day.
 The market data used for rebalancing is as of the last trading day of February, May, August, and November.